evolbioinfo/goalign/docs/commands/stats.md

 3. Average number of alleles per site;
 4. Number of variables sites (does ot take into account gaps or special characters);
 5. Character frequencies.
+6. Aphabet

 Different sub-commands:
 * `goalign stats alleles`: Prints the average number of alleles per site of the alignment;
+* `goalign stats alphabet`: Prints the alphabet of the alignemnts (aminoacids, nucleotides, unknown);
 * `goalign stats char`: Prints the character frequencies;
 * `goalign stats length`: Prints alignment length;
 * `goalign stats maxchar`: Prints max occurence char for each alignment site